salsod-star/CMon/README.md

 # Issue - Why this project?

-I intend to solve this problem for my mum who occasionally has trouble keeping track of money given to her by the payer - some of which don't actually pay on time, owe 1 or more consecutive payments, the list goes on.
+Tis is for anyone that has trouble keeping track of money recieved from the contributors - some of which don't actually pay on time, owe 1 or more consecutive payments, the list goes on.
 However, the more pressing issue is when the collector is due to collect his/her money, sometimes the money is half-payed or remains 30% to be payed.

 <a id="solution"></a>